Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Wendigo

-When attacking with Vigor, you inflict **1** additional damage to morale if you rolled at least one **6,** even if your opponent defended successfully (this does not increase the stress you inflict).
+When attacking with Vigor, if you rolled a **6,** decrease your opponent's morale by an additional **1,** even did not succeed on the test.

 ---

-### Deadeye

-When attacking and using the Intuition dice modifier, you may choose which dice to re-roll instead of re-rolling all at once.

 ### Outlander